logo

 Recurrent Miscarriages

 Recurrent miscarriage refers to having three or more miscarriages in a row.
-This can be a devastating and traumatic experience for the mother but it's important to hold strong and try to understand the underlying reasons.
 The causes may vary but some common factors include:

 • Hormonal imbalances